Two Malaysians identified in IS beheading video from Syria

 Mohd Faris Anuar and Muhamad Wanndy Muhammad Jedi, aged 20 and 25 respectively, were identified as the men involved in the beheading of a Syrian man in a video posted to Facebook on Feb.
 22, said Ayub Khan Mydin, the police counter-terrorism division's deputy chief.

-Wanndy traveled with his wife Nor Mahmudah Ahmad to Syria on Jan.
+Wanndy travelled with his wife Nor Mahmudah Ahmad to Syria on Jan.
 26, while Faris went last September, said Ayub Khan.

 Malaysia is expected to tighten anti-terror laws used to curb militant activities when parliament resumes this month.